ppy/osu-wiki/wiki/Beatmap/Pattern/Mania/Jacks/en.md

 ## Longjack

-A **longjack** is a more strenuous type of **jack** which typically uses 4 or more consecutive notes.
+A **longjack** is a more strenuous type of **jack** which uses 4 or more consecutive notes, typically isolated from any other pattern.
 This term may also be used when the same consecutive jumps or hands are used.

 ![](img/longjack.png)

 ## Chordjack

 **Chordjacks** features a mix of different types of jacks along with chords.
-Commonly, this term is only used for patterns denser than [quadstreams](mania/streams/quadstreams) and as such a more frequent usage of chords is required.
+This term is typically only used for patterns denser than [quadstreams](mania/streams/quadstreams) and as such a more frequent usage of chords is required.

 ![](img/chordjack.png)